 In our lab tests, centre sharpness proved to be nothing sort of impeccable, while the corner sharpness is very impressive in its own right as well.
 Virtually distortion-free, this piece of glass really is a fantastic portrait lens and we think it’ll prove to be a big hit among the growing number of Z-mount mirrorless Nikon users.

 The best Nikon Z lenses for the Z6, Z7 & Z50

-Best portrait lenses for Nikon (opens in new tab) users in 2019: for DX and FX DSLRs and Nikon Z
+Best portrait lenses for Nikon users: for DX and FX DSLRs and Nikon Z

 Best Nikon Z6 deals